fifikobayashi/AaveV2-BatchFlashDemo/README.md

 # Aave V2 Batch Flash Demo

-This is a remix-friendly example contract based on [David T's guide](https://docs.aave.com/v2/-MJXUluJ2u1DiL-VU6MM/guides/flash-loans) that executes a Batch Flash Loan on Aave V2.
+This is a remix-friendly example contract based on [David T's guide](https://docs.aave.com/v2/-MJXUluJ2u1DiL-VU6MM/guides/flash-loans) that demonstrates the execution of a Batch Flash Loan transaction.
+This particular example also interacts with the Aave V2 protocol with the batch flashed AAVE/DAI/LINK liquidity.

-In addition, within the AAVE/DAI/LINK Flash Batch tx this example also atomically calls on @AaveAave V2's lending pools to:
+Within the AAVE/DAI/LINK Batch Flash, this example atomically calls on @AaveAave V2's lending pools to:
 - Deposit the batch flash liquidity onto the lending pools as collateral
 - Borrow additional LINK tokens on stable rate mode based on the deposited collateral
 - Repay the debt to unlock collateral
 - Withdraw the collateral and use it to repay the Batch Flash Loan

 All in one single transaction.

-## Background

 Think of Batch Flash Loans as a Flash Loan Buffet where you can pick and choose what assets you want to flash loan, and then pack them together onto the same plate (transaction) so you can leverage multiple flash liquidity concurrently.